BranchMetrics/branch-deep-linking-public-api/README.md

 	{
 		app_key: "the app key",
 		creation_date : "date app was created",

 		app_name: "name of the app",

 		dev_name: "main contact name",
 		dev_email: "main contact email",
 		dev_phone_number: "main contact phone",

 		android_url: "url of Android store, or namespace (com.android.myapp)",
 		android_uri_scheme: "the Android URI scheme",

 		ios_url: "url of iOS store, or app id (id512451233)",
 		ios_uri_scheme:  "the iOS URI scheme",
 		ios_store_country: "the country code of the app, default to US",

 		web_url: "backup website if URLs are null",

 		short_url_domain: "white labeled domain for short links",

 		text_message: "text message to use, {{ link }} will be replaced with short link",

 		og_app_id: "optional default Open Graph (OG) app id",
 		og_title: "optional default OG title",
 		og_image_url: "optional default OG image URL",
 		og_description: "optional default OG description"
 	}

+### Get/Create a Branch referral code

+This API uses app_id and identity to retrieve a referral code; if none created yet, it uses the other params to create one and return it.

+#### Endpoint

+    POST /v1/referralcode
+    Content-Type: application/json

+#### Parameters

+**app_id** _required_
+: The id of the originating app

+**identity**  _required_
+: The referral code creator's identity

+**amount** _required (for create)_
+: The amount of credit to redeem when user applies the referral code

+**bucket** _optional_
+: The name of the bucket to use.
+If none is specified, defaults to 'default'

+**expiration** _optional_
+: The expiration date of the referral code

+**prefix** _optional_
+: The prefix to the referral code that you desire

+**calculation_type**  _required (for create)_
+: This defines whether the referral code can be applied indefinitely, or only once per user

+1. _0_ - referral code can be applied continually
+1. _1_ - a user can only apply a specific referral code once

+**location** _required (for create)_
+: The user to reward for applying the referral code

+1. _0_ - the user applying the referral code receives credit
+1. _1_ - the user who created the referral code receives credit

+**type** _required (for create)_
+: the type of event response

+1. _"web_hook"_ - register for a web hook callback when the referral code is applied
+1. _"credit"_ - reward the user who caused the referred install
+1. _"credit_session"_ - reward the user who referred the new session

+#### Returns

+	{
+		app_id: "The app key",
+		event : "'$redeem_code-' concatenated with the referral code string",	//e.g. $redeem_code-A8HfP6
+		metadata: {
+			bucket: "The name of the bucket used for the referral code",
+			amount: "The amount of the referral code",
+		},
+		expiration: "The expiration date of the referral code",
+		calculation_type: "Whether the referral code can be applied indefinitely, or only once per user",
+		location: "Whether to reward the creator of the referral code or the one what applies it",
+		type: "web_hook, credit, or credit_session"
+	}

+### Validate a Branch referral code

+#### Endpoint

+    POST /v1/referralcode:code
+    Content-Type: application/json

+#### Parameters

+**code** _required_
+: The referral code to validate

+**app_id** _required_
+: The id of the originating app

+**identity**  _required_
+: The identity used to identify the user

+#### Returns

+If the code is a valid referral code, and this user hasn't applied it in case of "unique" calculation_type, the response is

+	{
+		app_id: "The app key",
+		event : "'$redeem_code-' concatenated with the referral code string",
+		metadata: {
+			bucket: "The name of the bucket used for the referral code",
+			amount: "The amount of the referral code",
+		},
+		expiration: "The expiration date of the referral code",
+		calculation_type: "Whether the referral code can be applied indefinitely, or only once per user",
+		location: "Whether to reward the creator of the referral code or the one what applies it",
+		type: "web_hook, credit, or credit_session"
+	}